 There are a number of beautiful hotels in Sharm El Sheikh, suitable for every budget.
 Here are the top five that we would recommend…

 Coral Sea Sensatori (4 Star)Price: EGP 1,335 – EGP 2,348 ($150-$264, £116-£204) per night

 Stretching across 650 metres of white sandy beaches, the Coral Sea Sensatori Resort is perfectly located close to the Ras Mohammed National Park – and therefore some amazing diving spots – as well as the airport, town centre and many excellent restaurants.
 The hotel itself is beautiful, and stocked with all the necessary amenities.

 Stella Di Mare Beach Hotel (5 Star)Price: EGP 748 – EGP 1,703 ($84-$191, £65-£148) per night

 Most hotels in Sharm El Sheikh can claim to have sensational views of the sea, beaches and surrounding areas – but that is particularly true for the Stella Di Mare Beach Hotel.
 This is a world class establishment that is as good as it looks in the brochures.
 It is the epitome of luxury, and guarantees an amazing stay.

 Falcon Hills Hotel (3 Star)Price: EGP 195 – EGP 518 ($22-$58, £17-£45) per night

-If you’re looking for a more affordable place to stay, that still offers several luxury features and a comfortable room to stay in, then the Falcon Hills Hotel is suitable for you.
-It has a variety of meal plans for you to choose from, as well as a sauna, beauty salon and sports facilities.
+If you’re looking for a more affordable place to stay, that still offers several luxury features and comfortable room options , then the Falcon Hills Hotel will be your perfect choice.
+It has a variety of meal plans for you to choose from, as well as a sauna, beauty salon, and sports facilities.